 Admission Requirements

-For our graduate programs, we welcome applications from students who hold a bachelor's degree (or higher) from a college or university accredited by a regional or general accrediting agency, and have at least a B average in undergraduate course work (or otherwise give evidence of promise that is judged satisfactory by the admitting program).
+For our graduate programs, we welcome applications from students who hold a bachelor's degree (or higher) from a college or university accredited by accrediting agencies recognized by the U.S. Department of Education for Title IV purposes or the international equivalent.
+It is recommended that applicants have at least a B average in undergraduate course work (or otherwise give evidence of promise that is judged satisfactory by the admitting program).

-Each graduate program is responsible for setting application requirements and admission criteria beyond the minimum requirements set by the university.
+Each graduate program is responsible for setting application requirements and admission criteria beyond the minimum requirements set by the university (outlined below).
 Programs set their application deadlines, and they set their own schedule for making admission decisions.
-Programs have the authority to require certain pre-admission examinations, to require the satisfactory completion of certain course work prior to admission, and to establish other admission requirements.
+Programs have the authority to require certain pre-admission examinations, to require the satisfactory completion of certain coursework prior to admission, and to establish other admission requirements.
 Admissions decisions are made by the program, and those decisions are final.

-Your application and all required materials must be submitted by the program's deadline in order to be considered for review.
+Your application, application fee, and all required materials must be submitted by the program's deadline in order to be considered for review.

 Admissions Application